How to Play Crazy Pineapple Poker online

 3. As, Kh, 5s

-Same situation here as an example #2.
-If there aren’t many people taking the turn, go with the Ace-King offsuit, but in a jammed pot, play the Ace-5 suited.
-Note that with the Ace-King off suit, one of them will flop about a third of the time, but in Pineapple the lone Ace or King flop won’t hold up as often as in Texas Holdem.
+Same situation here as example #2.
+If there aren’t many people taking the turn, go with the Ace-King offsuit, but in a jammed pot, play the Ace-5 suit.
+Note that with the Ace-King off-suit, one of them will flop about a third of the time, but in Pineapple, the lone Ace or King flop won’t hold up as often as in Texas Holdem.

 4. Ah, 10h, 10s

-You would usually go with the pair of tens unless you were sure that you were up against a higher pair.
+You would usually go with the pair of tens unless you were sure you were up against a higher pair.
 In that case, you would play the Ah, 10h.
-If you play the pair of tens and discard the Ace, your tens will have more value and also gives you more information about the hand no one else has.
+If you play the pair of tens and discard the Ace, your tens will have more value and give you more information about the hand no one else has.

 5. Jd, 10h, 8c

-You would generally play the Jack-ten off suited here, but after the flop, there’s a chance that you will need to pick up an eight to make a straight.
-Since you already discarded an eight, your chances of picking one up to have dropped considerably.
+You would generally play the Jack-ten off-suited here, but after the flop, there’s a chance that you will need to pick up an eight to make a straight.
+Since you already discarded an eight, your chances of picking one up have dropped considerably.
 This example was meant to show you the danger of drawing to your discard.
-Try not to start hands where you need the very card that you just threw away.
+Do not start hands where you need the same card you threw away.

 6. 10d, 8c, 7d

 Here is another variation of the prior scenario we just discussed.
-You would generally play the 10-eight off suit rather than the 10-seven suited because with the 10-eight, you will not get trapped drawing to a dead hand.
-With the 10-seven draw, you may get a flush draw against a higher flush draw (which is a very common happening in Pineapple).
-Drawing dead means that if you hit the hand, you are drawing for, that someone else has a better hand.
+You would generally play the 10-eight off-suit rather than the 10-seven suited because, with the 10-eight, you will not get trapped drawing to a dead hand.
+With the 10-seven draw, you may get a flush draw against a higher flush draw (which is very common in Pineapple).
+Drawing dead means that someone else has a better hand if you hit the hand you are drawing for.

 7. Ad, Ah, Qd

 Let’s say the flop is Kd, 10h, 2d.
-You can either discard the Qd, and you’re left with the pair of Aces high, or you can discard the Ah and have a shot at the nut flush.
-In this situation, you will need to analyze the other players on the table and the events that have transpired.
-If you raised to the flop and were re-raised by another player, it is probably best to discard the Ah and play for the nut flush.
-If there was not much action before the flop, then you probably have the highest hand, and you should play out.
-Keep an eye out for a player who might have flopped a set though.
+You can either discard the Qd and leave with the pair of Aces high or discard the Ah and have a shot at the nut flush.
+In this situation, you will need to analyse the other players on the table and the events that have transpired.
+If you raised to the flop and were re-raised by another player, discarding the Ah and playing for the nut flush is probably best.
+If there was not much action before the flop, you probably have the highest hand and should play out.
+Keep an eye out for a player who might have flopped a set.

-I hope these examples help you start to see the basic strategy in Crazy Pineapple Poker.
+I hope these examples help you start to see the basic strategy.
 While the extra hole card you receive in this game may not seem like a big difference from Texas Holdem, I think you are beginning to see the more significant number of options.
-That is why I believe if you master Crazy Pineapple Poker, you will be an even better player at the Texas Holdem Tables too.
+That is why I believe if you master it, you will also be an even better player at the Texas Holdem Tables.

 Crazy Pineapple Poker Tips

-As you have seen, the extra hole card in Crazy Pineapple Poker creates an added twist of complexity to the basic Hold’em strategy.
+As you have seen, the extra hole card in Crazy Pineapple Poker adds complexity to the essential Hold’em strategy.

 Let’s take a more in-depth look into some tips to help your game when playing Crazy Pineapple Poker.